PaulienVa/rugbymatch/exercices/Ex1.md

 ### a - Special feature in IntelliJ

-Copy/paste the Java code from the [Player Class](./../src/main/java/com/paulienvanalst/rugbymatch/team/Player.java) into the Kotlin file [Player.kt](../src/main/kotlin/com/paulienvanalst/rugbymatch/team/Player.kt)
+Copy/paste the Java code from the class [Player.java](./../src/main/java/com/paulienvanalst/rugbymatch/team/Player.java) into the Kotlin file [Player.kt](../src/main/kotlin/com/paulienvanalst/rugbymatch/team/Player.kt)

 **IMPORTANT: Do not copy/paste the `package` and `import` statements.**